shichao-an/notes/docs/gopl/ch8.md

 ### Example: Concurrent Echo Server

 The clock server used one goroutine per connection.
-In this section, we’ll build an echo server that uses multiple goroutines per connection.
-Most echo servers merely write whatever they read, which can be done with this trivial version of handleConn:
+In this section, we'll build an echo server that uses multiple goroutines per connection.
+Most echo servers merely write whatever they read, which can be done with this trivial version of `handleConn`:

 ```go
 func handleConn(c net.Conn) {